 Having a warm safe place to lay our head at night is essential to our health and well-being … yet sadly, so many in our community struggle to maintain adequate housing.
 As the need for housing assistance has grown, so too has the Mission’s capacity to provide support to those experiencing housing instability or homelessness.
 Working in partnership with organizations such as Jefferson County Department of Social Services and Transitional Living Services, our housing programming is designed to prevent and alleviate homelessness and housing insecurity.
 For more information about the availability of housing related programming, please call the CARE Center at (315) 782-0090.

-Operated in partnership with Jefferson County Department of Social Services, ESG offers emergency assistance available for those who are experiencing homelessness or at risk of homelessness.
+Operated in partnership with Jefferson County Department of Social Services, ESG offers rental assistance to those who are experiencing homelessness or at risk of homelessness.
 Income restrictions do apply.
 Call an ESG Housing Specialist for more information.